ryhoneydew/PixGrid/README.md

 <h1>PixGrid</h1>

-<p>A photography gallery with some of the best shots in 2018.
-The site was built with vanila Javascript, CSS, HTML, Parcel.js and Jest </p>
+<p>A photo gallery with some of the best shots in 2018.
+The site was built with vanilla Javascript, CSS, HTML, Parcel.js, and Jest </p>

 ## Getting started